NGC 6221

 NGC 6221 (also known as PGC 59175) is a barred spiral galaxy located in the constellation Ara.
 In de Vaucouleurs' galaxy morphological classification scheme, it is classified as SB(s)bc and was discovered by British astronomer John Herschel on 3 May 1835.
 NGC 6221 is located at about 69 million light years from Earth.

-In 1990, a type Ib/Ic supernova was detected within NGC 6221, and was designated SN 1990W.

 Galaxy group information

 NGC 6221 is part of galaxy group NGC 6221/15, which includes spiral galaxy NGC 6215 and three dwarf galaxies.
 Interactions between NGC 6221 and NGC 6215 form a double-stranded bridge of neutral hydrogen gas over a projected distance of 100 kpc; Dwarf 3 of the three dwarf galaxies may have formed from the bridging gas.

+Supernovae

+Two supernovae have been observed in NGC 6221: